nasir international

 Q. Are powder handling systems a good investment?

-A. Return on investment is always a major consideration for capital expenditure.
+Return on investment is always a major consideration for capital expenditure.
 With powder handling there are many benefits in using an efficient system that produce immediate cost savings.
 Reduced manual handling and labour times can help significantly reduce production costs.

 Another major benefit is faster process times, thus increasing productivity, whilst reducing both manufacturing costs and waste material.
 Less spillage not only saves on waste cost but also creates a cleaner safer workplace reducing cleaning time and minimising the possibility of accidents.